urani-trade/solana-dev-onboarding-rs/chapters/09_transfer_hooks.md

             - 4 `[]`: Source token account authority
             - 5 `[]`: Validation account

-* `InitializeExtraAccountMetaList` is optional and intializes the validation account to store a list of extra required `AccountMeta` configurations for the `Execute` instruction.
+* `InitializeExtraAccountMetaList` is optional and initializes the validation account to store a list of extra required `AccountMeta` configurations for the `Execute` instruction.
     - The validation account is a PDA off of the transfer hook program, derived with the following seeds: `"extra-account-metas" + <mint-address>`.

 * `UpdateExtraAccountMetaList` is optional and allows an on-chain program to update its list of required accounts for `Execute`.